Victor-Tilheri/Victor-Tilheri/README.md

 ### Hi there, my name is Victor Tilheri, I am a student of Management in Information Technology. 📫
+- 🔭 I’m currently working on some personal projects
 <!--
 **Victor-Tilheri/Victor-Tilheri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.